-In 2013, the FDA approved pertuzumab for use in early-stage disease when given at the same time as the targeted therapy trastuzumab (Herceptin) and the chemotherapy medicine docetaxel (Taxotere).
+In 2013, the FDA approved pertuzumab for use in early-stage disease when given at the same time as the targeted therapy trastuzumab (Herceptin and biosimilars) and the chemotherapy medicine docetaxel (Taxotere).
 It was the first breast cancer medicine to be approved by the FDA specifically as neoadjuvant therapy.
 It was approved in 2017 to be given with trastuzumab for adjuvant treatment as well and for people who have a high risk of recurrence.

 You may be able to take pertuzumab as neoadjuvant treatment, treatment given before breast surgery, for early-stage HER2-positive breast cancer if the cancer is

 - locally advanced, meaning it has traveled to nearby tissue or lymph nodes, or

 - inflammatory, a type of breast cancer in the skin of the breast that causes the breast to look red and swollen and feel warm to the touch